Natural remedies such as herbs and supplements can be given to dogs to prevent or delay the onset of canine cataracts.

 This page takes a look at several natural dog cataract remedies.
 For more general information on cataracts in dogs, please visit this page.

-Since canine cataracts are often caused by toxicity, it makes sense, therefore, to counter the effects of these toxins in the dog's body before they can do any damage to the dog's eyes.
+Since canine cataracts are often caused by toxicity and oxidative stress, it makes sense to counter the effects of toxins and free radicals in the dog's body before they can do any damage to the dog's eyes.

 Some vets recommend an antioxidant product called Ocu-GLO Rx.
 Developed by ophthalmologists, the product is said to support eye health and vision.
 It contains antioxidants such as vitamins B, C, and E, as well as Omega-3 fatty acids, Coenzyme Q10, lutein and zeaxanthin (carotenoids), and more.
 This supplement may be able to slow down the progression of cataracts (and other eye problems such as macular degeneration and glaucoma).